-ALTER ROLE IN DATABASEcommands can be changed only by either:
+ALTER ROLE IN DATABASEcommands by either:

 Reissuing these commands with a different parameter value.

-Issuing these commands using either of the
+Issuing these commands using the

 SET parameter TO DEFAULTclause or the

 RESET parameterclause.
 These clauses change the parameter back to using the setting set by the other methods.
-See the PostgreSQL core documentation for the exact syntax of these SQL commands.
+See the PostgreSQL core documentation for the syntax of these SQL commands.